Generalized Persistence Diagrams for Persistence Modules over Posets: Computing the 0-th level set barcode of a Reeb graph within -category

 \end{definition}

-\begin{example}[Geometric interpretation of Definition \ref{def:full components}] We consider examples of all the items in Definition \ref{def:full components} in a geometric viewpoint.
-For $M:\ZZ\rightarrow \sets$ in Example \ref{ex:Reeb} (Figure \ref{fig:Reeb}), note the following: \begin{enumerate}[label=(\roman*)] \item There are the two $[1,3]$-components: The connected component containing the vertex $v_1$ and the one containing $v_2$.
-Also, there are the two $[1,2]$-components: these components correspond to the restrictions of the previous two components to $\pi^{-1}([1,2])$. \item The 5-tuples $(v_1,e_1,v_3,e_3,v_5)$ and $(v_1,e_1,v_3,e_4,v_6)$ are $[1,3]$-sections.
+\begin{example}[Geometric interpretation of Definition \ref{def:full components}] For $M:\ZZ\rightarrow \sets$ in Example \ref{ex:Reeb} (Figure \ref{fig:Reeb}), note the following: \begin{enumerate}[label=(\roman*)] \item There are two $[1,3]$-components: The connected component containing the vertex $v_1$ and the one containing $v_2$.
+Also, there are two $[1,2]$-components: these components correspond to the restrictions of the previous two components to $\pi^{-1}([1,2])$. \item The 5-tuples $(v_1,e_1,v_3,e_3,v_5)$ and $(v_1,e_1,v_3,e_4,v_6)$ are $[1,3]$-sections.
 These tuples deserve to be called by such a name since there indeed exist continuous maps $s_1:[1,3]\rightarrow \reeb(M)$ and $s_2:[1,3]\rightarrow \reeb(M)$ satisfying (1) $\pi\circ s_1=\pi\circ s_2=\mathrm{id}_{[1,3]}$, and (2) $\im(s_1),\im(s_2)$ lie on $v_1e_1v_3e_3v_5$ and $v_1e_1v_3e_4v_6$ respectively in $\reeb(M)$. \item There exists only one $[1,3]$-full-component; among the two $[1,3]$-components considered in item \ref{item:I-component}, the one containing $v_1$ is the unique $[1,3]$-full-component. \item Via the canonical LC map, each $[1,3]$-section is mapped to the unique $[1,3]$-full-component, which contains the image of the $[1,3]$-section.
 This demonstrates why the connected component containing $v_1$ is called a $[1,3]$-full-component of $M$ \emph{with a section (cf. Example \ref{ex:non-isomorphic}).} \end{enumerate} \end{example}